theminstack/.github/profile/README.md

-# minstack
+# Minimal tooling for web development.

-Minimal tooling for web development.
+Check out the [homepage](https://minstack.rocks) for more information.